eduardogomezdelapena/OCC_Retreat_Modelling/README.md

 ## 1.1 Bruun rule: shoreline response to sea level rise

-We use the Bruun rule to accound for shoreline change $\Delta y_{SLR}$, which is computed per site  following:
+We use the Bruun rule to account for shoreline change $\Delta y_{SLR}$, which is computed per site  following:

 $$
 \Delta y_{SLR} = \frac{c}{\tan \beta} \Delta  S
 $$